Pulling the Garbage Goalie The KL Press and the Last Days

 The paper also overlooked another glaring problem with

-the Enouy ultimatum in order to threaten an
+the Enouy ultimatum ‹ in order to threaten an opponent, you

 have to first get their attention.
 And nobody at Toronto